 Thirty-two of 47 patients (68%) injected at L4+L5 presented with radicular pain to the knee and/or anterior thigh as well as to the calf or ankle, strongly suggesting radicular contributions from both L4 and L5 (Table 1).
 In 21 of 32 patients (68%), both roots replicated the patient's radicular pain (Fig 1), with single-root replication in 8 and no provoked pain with injection in 3.
-In 14 patients with adjacent double-root response, a distinctly different but complementary contribution was clearly recognized by the patient from each root replicating the patient's typical radicular pain, and in 7 patients (15.6%), L4 injection provoked typical gluteal, hip, or posterior thigh pain (sciatica) consistent with prominent furcal nerve contribution to the sacral plexus (Fig 2), with 3 of these patients reporting pain projecting to the ankle or foot (Fig 3).
+In 14 patients with adjacent double-root response, a distinctly different but complementary contribution was clearly recognized by the patient from each root replicating the patient's typical radicular pain, and in 7 patients, the response was perceived as equivalent.
+In 5 of 32 patients (15.6%), L4 injection provoked typical gluteal, hip, or posterior thigh pain (sciatica) consistent with prominent furcal nerve contribution to the sacral plexus (Fig 2), with 3 of these patients reporting pain projecting to the ankle or foot (Fig 3).